-This manual provides a basic introduction to the Illustrator interface and explores commonly used features by guiding students through the creation of several logo icons, a web banner layout and a business card layout.
+This manual provides a basic introduction to the Illustrator interface and explores commonly used features by guiding students through various exercises and applying those skills and tools in creating an e-card.
 During this class, students will:

 Become familiar with the Illustrator environment and workflow